daveveitch/daveveitch.github.io/index.md

 </li>
 </ul>
 <ul>
-<li><strong>Rating the Critics: An In-Depth Look at New York Times Film Critics and the Academy of Motion Picture Arts and Sciences Voting Membership</strong>
+<li><strong>Fall 2018 - Rating the Critics: An In-Depth Look at New York Times Film Critics and the Academy of Motion Picture Arts and Sciences Voting Membership</strong>
 <ul>
 <li><a href="https://daveveitch.github.io/movieproject.html">HTML</a>, <a href="https://github.com/daveveitch/UofT/tree/master/STA2453/Project%201/Final%20Report">Github repository</a></li>
 <li>This analysis considers three related questions: are film critics from the NYT able to predict box office hits, what kind of storylines do NYT critics favour, and, what best picture nominees tend to win the Oscar.</li>